- Popular Music Studies

 - Cultural entrepreneurship

+We are working closely with colleagues in the Institute for Creative Innovation on the University's STEAMHouse project.
 We are just one of several research teams within the Birmingham Centre for Media and Cultural Research at Birmingham School of Media.
 For more information please visit the BCMCR website.

 Media and Cultural Studies PhD Research Degree